CSC207-2023Y-UofT/course-project-DoorKeepers/README.md

 the dependency inversion.

 ### Design Patterns
+- All of our features are implemented using the MVC design pattern.
+We chose the MVC design pattern to help us organize our code in a way that clearly separates the Clean Architecture layers.
+The Model, View, and Controller concepts in MVC clearly separate responsibilities, and they organize dependencies such that they only point inwards.
+Furthermore, using MVC for all our features helped us keep them with a consistent structure, even if they were implemented separately.
 - The Factory design pattern is used to implement the Add/Edit Category and Add/Edit Expense features.
 We chose to add this implementation to avoid tight coupling between the creators (`ExpenseUseCaseInteractor` and `CategoryUseCaseInteractor`) and their products (`Expense` and `Category`).
 This choice helps our code adhere to the